Chemistry tutor near me in Tampa, FL

 Nucleophilic Substitution (SN2)

-Tribhuvan taught 16 days ago
+Tribhuvan taught about 1 month ago

 The Tutor and Student reviewed chemical equilibrium, Le Chatelier's principle, and the concepts of K and Q through problem-solving.
 The student practiced applying these concepts to predict the direction of equilibrium shifts in various chemical reactions.
 The Tutor will provide a solution to a problem that had calculation issues and discuss it in the next session.